-In 1977 he got his LL.M specializing in Maritime Law, Carriage of Goods by Sea, Marine Insurance and General Insurance at the University of London, University College.
-His performance made him eligible for scholarship.
-In 1981 he was awarded his Ph.D. at King’s College, University of London, specializing in EEC Law.
-For his Ph.D at King's College he worked under the supervision of Professor A. Chloros later the Greek Judge of the European Court of Justice and Professor Francis Jacobs, later Advocate General of the European Court of Justice in Luxembourg.
+Dr Christos Clerides got his LLB (Hons) from Brunel University, Uxbridge, having been awarded first prize for the best examination performance in 1976.
+In 1977 he received his LLM specialising in maritime law, carriage of goods by sea, marine insurance and general insurance from University College London.
+His performance made him eligible for a scholarship.
+In 1981 he was awarded his PhD at King’s College London (KCL), specialising in EEC law.
+For his PhD at KCL he worked under the supervision of Professor A Chloros, later the Greek judge of the European Court of Justice, and Professor Francis Jacobs, later Advocate General of the European Court of Justice in Luxembourg.

-He has also attended numerous meetings of the Mediterranean dialogue of the NATO Assembly.
-He has written numerous studies and articles in Legal affairs magazines and in the local press as per Appendix C by way of indication.
-He served as a member of the Family Law Reform Committee 1983– 1986 the report of which was adopted in substance culminating in the amendment of the Cyprus Constitution and the introduction of the New Family Law in Cyprus, abolishing the exclusive jurisdiction of the Ecclesiastical Court, in matters of divorce.
+He has also attended numerous meetings regarding the Mediterranean dialogue of the NATO Assembly.
+He has written numerous studies and articles in legal affairs magazines and in the local press.
+He served as a member of the Family Law Reform Committee (1983– 1986), the report of which was adopted in substance culminating in the amendment of the Cyprus Constitution and the introduction of the New Family Law in Cyprus, abolishing the exclusive jurisdiction of the Ecclesiastical Court in matters of divorce.

 The Law Reviews content